CRT Terminator DV1000 ISA

 This section describes the video upscaling strategy employed by CRT Terminator.

 First note that CRT Terminator supports a Passthrough mode for use cases where upscaling is not desired.
-In Passthrough mode, minimal on-the-fly video normalization is performed without the use of a framebuffer (i.e. no added latency), to generate a video signal that many modern displays will hopefully be able to synchronze to.
+In Passthrough mode, minimal on-the-fly video normalization is performed without the use of a framebuffer (i.e. no added latency), to generate a video signal that many modern displays will hopefully be able to synchronize to.

 However, Passthrough mode may have some drawbacks: